When to trim beech hedges: A hedge guide

 Caring for beech hedges

-After deep pruning, it’s a good idea to fertilise your beech hedge.
-Fertilising the hedge ensures it has a sufficient supply of valuable nutrients and promotes the start of healthy regrowth in spring.
+After deep pruning, it’s a good idea to fertilize your beech hedge.
+Fertilizing the hedge ensures it has a sufficient supply of valuable nutrients and promotes the start of healthy regrowth in spring.
 You should also water a young beech hedge regularly.
 Old beech hedges only need to be watered during dry periods so that they don't turn brown.
-However, you should always be sure to avoid waterlogging when maintaining hedges.
+However, you should always be sure to avoid water logging when maintaining hedges.

 In order to look after your beech hedge correctly, it is important to be able to recognise and treat hedge diseases.
 It is also a good idea to fill in any gaps in the hedge to give your beech hedge a compact and well-groomed appearance.